Konnakol

-Konnakol (also spelled Konokol, Konakkol, Konnakkol) (கொன்னக்கோல் koṉṉakkōl) (വായ്ത്താരി) is the art of performing percussion syllables vocally in South Indian Carnatic music.
+Konnakol (also spelled Konokol, Konakkol, Konnakkol) (கொன்னக்கோல் koṉṉakkōl) (വായ്ത്താരി) (కొన్నకోల్)is the art of performing percussion syllables vocally in South Indian Carnatic music.
+Konnakol is derived from Telugu (koni - to recite), it translates to “reciting the rhythmic syllables”.
 Konnakol is the spoken component of solkattu, which refers to a combination of konnakol syllables spoken while simultaneously counting the tala (meter) with the hand.
 It is comparable in some respects to bol in Hindustani music, as both allow for the composition, memorization, communication, and performance of rhythms.
 A similar concept in Hindustani classical music is called padhant.

 Usage

 Musicians from a variety of traditions have found konnakol useful in their practice.
 Prominent among these is John McLaughlin, who led the Mahavishnu Orchestra and has long used konnakol as a compositional aid.
 V. Selvaganesh, who plays alongside McLaughlin in the group Remember Shakti, and Ranjit Barot, who plays with McLaughlin in the group 4th Dimension, are other noted konnakol virtuosos.
 A few of the prominent names performing konnakol are B K Chandramouli, Dr T K Murthy, B C Manjunath, Somashekhar Jois, and Mattias 'IA' Eklundh of Freak Kitchen.

 Danish musician Henrik Andersen wrote the book Shortcut To Nirvana (2005) and the DVD Learn Konnakol (2014).
 Andersen was a student of Trilok Gurtu (India) and Pete Lockett (UK).

 Trumpeter, composer, arranger, and bandleader Don Ellis also utilized the technique extensively in his own compositions and arrangements for his own big band.
 Ellis would use konnakol in live performance having the members of his entire orchestra actually do the vocalizations of rhythms most notably on a piece entitled "Open Wide", that he performed at the 1977 Montreux Jazz Festival.

 Subash Chandran's disciple Dr Joel, who teaches konnakol in the UK, is noted for incorporating it into rock and Western classical music, notably in a concerto commissioned in 2007 by the viola soloist Rivka Golani.
 The trio J G Laya (Chandran, Sri Thetakudi Harihara Vinayakram, and Dr Joel) showcased the konnakol of Chandran and helped the previously fading art form return to prominence in the 1980s.
 Chandran released an instructional DVD on konnakol in 2007.
 McLaughlin and Selvaganesh also released an instructional DVD on konnakol in 2007.